abhi-up/Giphy-Clone/README.md

 - **Axios**: Promise-based HTTP client for the browser and Node.js.
 - **Giphy API**: Provides access to a library of GIFs.

-## Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

 ## Acknowledgements